SARAH-HADDAD/SARAH-HADDAD/README.md

 # Hello, I'm Sarah Haddad 👋

-AI Engineer specializing passionate about building robust deep learning models for image recognition, object detection, and generation.
-Proficient in PyTorch and TensorFlow, with hands-on experience in preprocessing, training, fine-tuning, and deploying models in real-world scenarios.
+AI Engineer with experience in Computer Vision, NLP, and Large Language Models (LLMs).
+Worked on image recognition, object detection, image generation, and fine-tuning language models.

 Available for freelance projects and open to new opportunities.

 ## 🛠️ Tech Stack